+A digital object can have one or more representations.
+A representation is the thing that can be displayed on a computer screen or that can be printed.
+A representation MUST have a medium type (mimetype).
+In DIDL, representations are handled by the Resource element.
+A Resource is contained in a Component element which in its turn is a child of the Item element.
+There are two ways of including a representation in a Resource element.
+The first way is by-value: the representation as such is included as content of the Resource element.
+This is the usual way that metadata records formatted in XML are included.
+The second way is by-ref: the Resource element stays empty, but the representation is referred to by an URL that is the value of the ref-attribute of the Resource element.
+Normally, the URL will point to a file in the repository.
 Each Digital Item MUST have an identifier with the exception of jump-off pages for which the identifier is optional.
 This identifier MUST be an URI.
 The URI of a Digital Item should be different from the URLs of its representations.
 The identifiers of the Digital Items must be persistent.
 The URLs of the representations and the medium types can change, while the identifier of the Digital Item stays the same.
 This allows, e.g., for replacing a file that can only be processed by an old-fashioned word processor by a version with the same content that can be read at all contemporary desk tops.
 Or a file can be moved to another location; the identifier of the Digital Items stays the same indicating that it is still the same file.
-If the policy of a repository is to preserve the different representations of a Digital Item then the repository is advised to treat the representations as separate Digital Items, each with its own persistent identifier.
-So it is possible that in one repository the PDF, the Word and the HTML versions of a publication are combined into one Digital Item, while in another repository they are treated as separate Digital Items.
+If the policy of a repository is to preserve the different representations of a Digital Item then the repository the PDF, the Word and the HTML versions of a publication are combined into one Digital Item, while in another repository they are treated as separate Digital Items.
 Another use of Digital Item identifiers is to relate Digital Items to each other.

-2 OAI Response with a DIDL document
+OAI Response with a DIDL document